ministryofjustice/opg-modernising-lpa-docs/src/adr/articles/0008-integration-with-sirius.md

 ### Decision

-We should integrate with the Sirius database and not directly with the case management system.
+We should integrate with the Sirius database via an internal API and not directly with the case management system or the database itself.

 ### Consequences